rmettler/cpp_delegates/README.md

 While already a lot better than the OOP interface headache, `std::function` isn't exactly lightweight.
 On memory restricted devices this might become a problem.
 Furthermore, `std::function` throws an exception if no target was assigned.
 This enforces to assign a target to any provided event, whether handling that event is of interest or not.
 And if the handling of an event is required, a compile error is preferable to a runtime exception.

-So we need a lightweight solution, similar to `std::function`, that enables us to mark the handling of the event as optional or mandatory, with unhandeled optional events doing nothing and unhandeled mandatory events raising a compile error.
+So, a lightweight solution similar to `std::function` is needed, that enables marking the handling of an event as optional or mandatory, with unhandled optional events doing nothing and unhandled mandatory events raising a compile error.

 That's where my journey started and the reason for the [`rome::event_delegate`](doc/fwd_delegate.md) and the [`rome::command_delegate`](doc/fwd_delegate.md).

+## Feedback

+Do you have any request, a question or found a bug?
+Please [open an issue on GitLab](https://gitlab.com/rmettler/cpp_delegates/-/issues/new) or write me an email.
+I am also happy to hear from any positive or negative experience you had with this library.

 ## Thanks

 - Sergey Ryazanov for his incredible article [_The Impossibly Fast C++ Delegates_][impossDelegates].
 He explains how you can use the fact that the address of any function can be passed as non-type template argument to create highly optimizable function delegates.
-- Lee David for help finding more comprehensible names
+- Lee David for help finding more comprehensible names.
-- Matthias Deimbacher for the initial set up of the CI pipelines at gitlab
+- Matthias Deimbacher for the initial set up of the CI pipelines at GitLab.

 ## References

 1. Ryazanov, Sergey.
-“The Impossibly Fast C++ Delegates.” [_The Impossibly Fast C++ Delegates_][impossDelegates], CodeProject, 18 July 2005, www.codeproject.com/Articles/11015/The-Impossibly-Fast-C-Delegates.
+“The Impossibly Fast C++ Delegates.” [_The Impossibly Fast C++ Delegates_][impossDelegates], CodeProject, 18 July 2005, https://www.codeproject.com/Articles/11015/The-Impossibly-Fast-C-Delegates, MIT.
 2. Cppreference. [_std::move_only_function_][std_move_only_function], cppreference.com, 14 November 2023, https://en.cppreference.com/w/cpp/utility/functional/move_only_function, CC-BY-SA.
 3. Cppreference. [_std::function_][std_function], cppreference.com, 14 November 2023, https://en.cppreference.com/w/cpp/utility/functional/function, CC-BY-SA.
-4. Kirilov, Viktor. [_doctest_][doctest], 15 March 2023, https://github.com/onqtam/doctest, MIT
+4. Kirilov, Viktor. [_doctest_][doctest], 15 March 2023, https://github.com/onqtam/doctest, MIT.
-5. Fahler, Björn. [_Trompeloeil_][trompeloeil], 21 July 2023, https://github.com/rollbear/trompeloeil, BSL-1.0
+5. Fahler, Björn. [_Trompeloeil_][trompeloeil], 21 July 2023, https://github.com/rollbear/trompeloeil, BSL-1.0.

 [impossDelegates]: https://www.codeproject.com/Articles/11015/The-Impossibly-Fast-C-Delegates
 [std_move_only_function]: https://en.cppreference.com/w/cpp/utility/functional/move_only_function